JakubCisowski/twitch-favourite-channels/README.md

 ## Upcoming features, bugfixes
 ___
+* Dynamic favourites button placement - now I need to update the selector every now and then
-* In the future, adding additional settings button, and possibly changing placement of existing one
+* Additional settings button, and  changing placement of existing one
 * Bug: Resizing window/collapsing followed channels tab refreshes favourites highlight
-* Bug: When user's internet connection is extremely slow, favourites highlight might not work
 * Bug: User has to refresh the page in order to update favourites highlight (f.e. when favourite channel just went live)